Enterprise-Grade Monitoring & SIEM for a Homelab - From Zero to 76 Custom Alert Rules

 Visibility: Every host, every service, every metric - in one place.
 From GPU temperature on the AI VM to battery charge on the UPS, from LoRaWAN sensor signal strength to Proxmox guest status.

 Security: Running 20+ hosts with internet-facing services demands real intrusion detection, not just hoping firewalls are enough.
-Wazuh provides file integrity monitoring, vulnerability scanning, and active response across the entire fleet.
+Wazuh provides file integrity monitoring, vulnerability scanning, and active response across the entire fleet - backed by CrowdSec’s community threat intelligence and Falco’s runtime syscall monitoring.

 Automation: No manual log checking, no SSH-ing into boxes to check disk space.
 Alerts come to my phone.
 Dashboards show the full picture.
 Problems get detected and - in some cases - resolved automatically.